-12-PERFORMANCES CHARACTERISTICS
+11-PERFORMANCES CHARACTERISTICS

-Prior to release for sale, a representative sample of all lots of dehydrated Mac Conkey Agar is tested for productivity and selectivity by comparing the results with a previously approved Reference Batch (RB).
+Prior to release for sale, a representative sample of all lots of ready-to use plates of Mac Conkey Agar and of the raw material used for the production of prepared plates (dehydrated Mac Conkey Agar REF 401670) are tested for productivity and selectivity by comparing the results with a previously approved Reference Batch (RB).

 Productivity is tested by a quantitative test with the target strain E.coli ATCC 8739; Mac Conkey Agar plates are inoculated with decimal dilutions in saline of a suspension of colonies and incubated at 35-37°C for 18-24 hours.
-The colonies are enumerated on Test Batch (TB) and Reference Batch (RB) and the productivity ratio (Pr=CFUTB/CFURB) is calculated.
-If Pr is $\geq 0.7$ and if the colonies' morphology and colour are typical (red-pink to red-violet colonies with red opaque halo) the results are considered acceptable and conform to the specifications.
-Furthermore the productivity characteristics are tested by semi-quantitative ecometric technique with the following lactose fermenting strains E.coli ATCC 25922, E.aerogenes ATCC 13048, K.pneumoniae ATCC 27736, , and lactose non-fermenting strains: S.Typhimurium ATCC 14028, S.flexneri ATCC 12022, P.mirabilis ATCC 12453, P.vulgaris ATCC 6380, Y.enterocolitica ATCC 23715, P.aeruginosa ATCC 9027.
-Typical colonies of lactose fermenters are pink-red to red-violet in colour with or without precipitation zones; typical colonies of lactose non fermenters are colourless or green for P.aeruginosa.
+The colonies are enumerated on Test Batch (TB) and Reference Batch (RB) and the productivity ratio (Pr=UFC{TB}/UFC{RB}) is calculated.
+If Pr is \geq 0.7 and if the colonies' morphology and colour are typical (red-pink to red-violet colonies with red opaque halo) the results are considered acceptable and conform to the specifications.
+Furthermore the productivity characteristics are tested by semi-quantitative ecometric technique with the following lactose fermenting strains E.coli ATCC 25922, E.aerogenes ATCC 13048, K.pneumoniae ATCC 27736, and lactose non-fermenting strains: S.Typhimurium ATCC 14028, S.flexneri ATCC 12022, P.mirabilis ATCC 12453, P.vulgaris ATCC 6380, Y.enterocolitica ATCC 23715, P.aeruginosa ATCC 9027.
+Typical colonies of lactose fermenters are pink-red to red violet in colour with or without precipitation zones; typical colonies of lactose non-fermenters are colourless or green for P.aeruginosa.
 The amount of growth on the plates after incubation is evaluated and shall be comparable in both batches.

-The selectivity is evaluated with modified Miles-Misra surface drop method by inoculating the plates with decimal dilutions in saline from 10-1 to 10-4 of a 0.5 McFarland suspension of the non-target Gram-positive strain E.faecalis ATCC 29212.
-If the growth of the non-target strain is inhibited at the dilution 10-1 in both batches the results are considered acceptable and conform to the specifications.
+The selectivity is evaluated with modified Miles-Misra surface drop method by inoculating the plates with decimal dilutions in saline from 10^{-1} to 10^{-4} of a 0.5 McFarland suspension of the non-target Gram positive strain E.faecalis ATCC 29212.
+If the growth of non-target strain is inhibited at the dilution 10^{-1} in both batches the results are considered acceptable and conform to the specifications.

-13-LIMITATIONS OF THE METHOD
+12-LIMITATIONS OF THE METHOD

-- Prolonged incubation may lead to confusion of results; do not incubate longer than 48 hours. - Due to selective properties of this medium some strains of Gram-negative enteric bacteria fail to grow or grow poorly; similarly some Gram-positive organisms may not be inhibited or are partially inhibited.4 - Some enterococci strains may exhibit growth after prolonged incubation. - · Mac Conkey agar is not a satisfactory medium for the detection and enumeration of coliform organisms in food.
-One of the most reliable methods uses violet red bile agar with pour plate counts.11 - Even if the microbial colonies on the plates are differentiated on the basis of their morphological and chromatic characteristics, it is recommended that biochemical, immunological, molecular, or mass spectrometry testing be performed on isolates, from pure culture, for complete identification.
-If relevant, perform antimicrobial susceptibility testing. - · This culture medium is intended as an aid in the diagnosis of infectious diseases; the interpretation of the results must be made considering the patient's clinical history, the origin of the sample and the results of other diagnostic tests.
+- Prolonged incubation may lead to confusion of results; do not incubate longer than 48 hours.4 - Due to selective properties of this medium some strains of Gram negative enterics fail to grow or grow poorly; similarly some Gram positive organisms may not be inhibited or are partially inibited.4 - Some enterococci strains may exhibit growth after prolonged incubation.4 - Mac Conkey agar is not a satisfactory medium for the detection and enumeration of coliform organisms in food.
+One of the most reliable methods uses violet red bile agar in pour plate counts.11 - Even if the microbial colonies on the plates are differentiated on the basis of their morphological and chromatic characteristics, it is recommended that biochemical, immunological, molecular, or mass spectrometry testing be performed on isolates, from pure culture, for complete identification.
+If relevant, perform antimicrobial susceptibility testing. - This culture medium is intended as an aid in the diagnosis of infectious disease; the interpretation of the results must be made considering the patient's clinical history, the origin of the sample and the results of other diagnostic tests.

-14 - PRECAUTIONS AND WARNINGS
+13 - PRECAUTIONS AND WARNINGS